Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Nonconvex high-dimensional high-frequency regression

 \begin{theorem} Under the models \eqref{model-1}--\eqref{noise} and Assumption \ref{assumption1}(a)--(g), let $k_1 = c_{k_1} n^{1/2}$ and $k_2 = c_{k_2} n^{3/4}$ for some constants $c_{k_1}$ and $c_{k_2}$.
 For any given positive constant $a$, choose $\rho = C_{\rho,a} s_p$ and $\eta=C_{\eta,a} \left\{ n^{-1/8} s_p \(\log p\)^{2} + p^{-1/2} s_p \sqrt{\log p} \right\}$ for some large constants $C_{\rho,a}$ and $C_{\eta,a}$.
 Then, for large $n$, we have

 with the probability at least $1-p^{-a}$. \end{theorem}

-\begin{remark} Theorem \ref{Thm1} shows that $\hat{\bbeta}_{i \Delta_n}$ has the convergence rate of $n^{-1/8}+p^{-1/2}$ with the sparsity level and log order terms.
-For each local regression, the number of observed log-returns is $Cn^{3/4}$, whereas the number of non-overlapping smoothed variables is $Cn^{1/4}$.
+\begin{remark} {Theorem \ref{Thm1} provides $\ell_1$ and $\ell_2$ norm error bounds for $\hat{\bbeta}_{i \Delta_n}$.
+Under the exact sparsity condition for the coefficient process (i.e., $\delta=0$), these bounds are of order $n^{-1/8}+p^{-1/2}$ with the sparsity level and log order terms.} We note that for each local regression, the number of observed log-returns is $Cn^{3/4}$, whereas the number of non-overlapping smoothed variables is $Cn^{1/4}$.
 Due to the cost of managing the noises, we are able to use only $Cn^{1/4}$ variables to estimate the instantaneous coefficient.
-Thus, the optimal convergence rate is expected to be $n^{-1/8}$, and the first term, $n^{-1/8} s_p^2 \(\log p\)^{2}$, is the near-optimal convergence rate.
-The second term, $p^{-1/2}s_p^2 \sqrt{\log p}$, comes from estimating the latent factor process, and $p^{-1/2}$ is the same rate as in \citet{fan2020factor}.
+Thus, the optimal convergence rate is expected to be $n^{-1/8}$, and {the first term in $s_p \eta$, given by $n^{-1/8} s_p^2 \(\log p\)^{2}$, is near-optimal.
+The second term, $p^{-1/2}s_p^2 \sqrt{\log p}$}, comes from estimating the latent factor process, and $p^{-1/2}$ is the same rate as in \citet{fan2020factor}.
 When $n=O(p^4)$, the proposed instantaneous coefficient estimator can achieve the near-optimal convergence rate. \end{remark}

 As discussed in Section \ref{SEC-Estimation}, the instantaneous coefficient estimators are biased due to the regularization.
-Thus, the integration of the instantaneous coefficient estimators cannot benefit from the law of large number property.
+Thus, the integration of the instantaneous coefficient estimators cannot benefit from the law of large numbers property.
 In other words, while the integration converges, the convergence rate is not fast enough.
 To handle this issue, we utilize the debiasing scheme and obtain the debiased integrated coefficient estimator, as outlined in \eqref{debias} and \eqref{Inte}.
 We establish the asymptotic property of the debiased integrated coefficient estimator in the following theorem.